steinwurf/kodo-ns3-examples/README.rst

-If for some reason your project does not build or you have any other issues or questions related to the project **after** precisely following the build instructions, please feel free to contact us through our
-`developers mailing list <http://groups.google.com/group/steinwurf-dev>`_ hosted at Google Groups.
+If for some reason your project does not build or you have any other issues or questions related to the project **after** precisely following the build instructions, please feel free to contact us through our developers mailing list hosted at Google Groups:

 * http://groups.google.com/group/steinwurf-dev